DoD-Platform-One/big-bang-packages-core-istio-controlplane/docs/troubleshooting.md

 While working with istio there are a few problems that can be encountered ranging from TLS configuration mistakes to routing rules not affecting traffic flow and a host of other issues.

-Some of the common issies are documented below
+Some of the common issies are documented below:

 * [Traffic Management Problems](https://istio.io/latest/docs/ops/common-problems/network-issues/)
 * [Security Problems](https://istio.io/latest/docs/ops/common-problems/security-issues/)